ERP vs. CRM: Differences, Similarities and Knowing Which System to Choose

-ERP Software / December 2023
+ERP Software / October 2024

-CRM (Customer Relationship Management) Software is front-end focused, managing the endless battle to drive sales.
+CRM (Customer Relationship Management) is front-end focused, managing the endless battle to drive sales.
 CRM is solely focused on the relationship between a business and its customers’ activity, personal/business details and purchase data.
 CRM adoption is predicted to grow at a compound annual growth rate (CAGR) of 13.9% up to 2030 globally.

-ERP (Enterprise Resource Planning) Software lurks less glamourously in the back-office.
+ERP (Enterprise Resource Planning) lurks less glamorously in the back-office.
 ERP aims to bring together data from many applications and departments to create a unified view of the business.
 ERP software is also available for those working in various vertical markets, with specific features for that sector, such as manufacturing.
 ERP Software is predicted to see a CAGR of 11.0% to 2030 globally.

 Differences and Similarities of ERP and CRM

-The Primary Functions of a CRM System
+What Is the Primary Role of a CRM System

 CRM systems focus purely on building relations with customers and maximising the quality and volume of sales revenue the business can generate.
 CRMs are loaded with features for sales and product teams, including: